 Averages for the five best and worse yields were calculated for each region.
-These are yields for monoculture in the Valle and for multiple cropping in the other regions.
+These are yields for monoculture in the Valle and for multiplecropping in the other regions.
 There were no extreme values.

-Compared with bean equivalent vields.
+2 Compared with bean equivalent yields.

-Compared with mean yields for the more profitable cron combinations of beans/maize/notations, beans/maize/arracacha and others.
+2 Compared with mean yields for the more profitable crop combinations of beans/maize/potatoes, beans/maize/arracacha and others.